TrentonFunt/football-move/README.md

 ## How To Play

-- 1. Click anywhere on the green field
+- Click anywhere on the green field

-- 2. Ball moves smoothly to clicked position
+- Ball moves smoothly to clicked position

-- 3. Score goals by moving ball into right-side goalpost
+- Score goals by moving ball into right-side goalpost

-- 4. Track your score in the top scoreboard
+- Track your score in the top scoreboard

-- 5. Ball automatically stays within field boundaries
+- Ball automatically stays within field boundaries

 ## Customization

-- Modify game parameters in style.css and index.js:
+- Modify game parameters in style.css:
    ```css
    /* Change field dimensions */
   .field {